 Major gaps in the cyber workforce

 Talent shortages have long existed in the cyber security landscape and the shortfall has been highlighted during COVID-19.
-The need for cyber skills is expected to expand even further as the reality of long-term remote working settles in and work itself becomes increasingly digital.
-The talent gap may continue to widen.
+The need for cyber skills is expected to expand even further as employees spend some days working from home and work itself becomes increasingly digital.
 CanHack offers the chance for students to jump on an extraordinary opportunity.

 “CanHack inspires students to pursue cyber security by offering them a well-rounded experiential learning opportunity to establish basic digital literacy, cyber security and privacy skills,” says Abdullah Snobar, Executive Director of the DMZ.
 “The competition is hands-on.
 Students also get exposure to experts in the field, which helps them envision the career possibilities that are out there.”